fatso83/hubic-init-script/README.md

 ## Backing up directories
 These directories need to be readable for the `hubic` user!
 We are also assuming hubic has been configured and found working at this point.
+This configuration only needs to be done once, as the everything will load automatically on each boot after this.

 ```
 # Read the DBUS session environment variable